thelingxichen/scSVAS/webserver/markdown/Recurrent_Event.markdown

   + Download </br>
     An SVG file will be generated when you click the "Download'' button.
 We offer two themes, dark and light.
 To switch to the light theme, please click the "Light Theme'' button.
   + Tooltips and Highlights </br>
-    When your cursor hovers over an Oviz component on the visualization panel, essential information about the component will show up in the tooltip, and related components will be highlighted.
-There are several major types of Oviz component in the "CNV Clonal Lineage'' application and their tooltipping and highlighting interactions are as follows:
+    When your cursor hovers over a component on the visualization panel, essential information about the component will show up in the tooltip, and related components will be highlighted.
+There are several major types of component in the "Clonal Lineage'' application and their tooltipping and highlighting interactions are as follows:
     + Stairstep </br>
-        The tooltipping and highlighting interactions are the same with stairstep in "CNV Ploidy Stairstep'' application. </br>
+        The tooltipping and highlighting interactions are the same with stairstep in "Ploidy Stairstep'' application. </br>
     + Gene box </br>
         The corresponding gene box, cytoband, genomic position on stairstep will be highlited.
     + MsigDB gene sets </br>